ibexa/documentation-developer/docs/guide/persistence_cache.md

   fails, make sure to re-try several times, and if that does not help, consider making the logic async by design.
 - [Cache tagging](https://symfony.com/doc/current/components/cache/cache_invalidation.html#using-cache-tags) is used in
   order to allow clearing cache by alternative indexes.
-  For instance tree operations or changes to content types are examples of operations that also need to invalidate content cache by tags.
+  For instance tree operations or changes to Content Types are examples of operations that also need to invalidate content cache by tags.
 - Search is not defined as persistence and the queries themselves are not planned to be cached as they are too complex by design (full text, facets, etc.).
   Use [Solr](solr.md) which caches this for you to improve scale, and to offload your database.

-*For further details on which calls are cached or not, and where/how to contribute additional caches, go through the [source](https://github.com/ezsystems/ezpublish-kernel/tree/master/eZ/Publish/Core/Persistence/Cache).*
+*For further details on which calls are cached or not, and where/how to contribute additional caches, see the [source](https://github.com/ezsystems/ezpublish-kernel/tree/master/eZ/Publish/Core/Persistence/Cache).*

 ## Persistence cache configuration